CaptainCrowbar/prion-lib/rs-core/string.md

 * `Ustring` **`operator""_doc`**`(const char* p, size_t n)`

-The `""_doc` literal removes a leading line feed if present, adds a trailing one if not present, and removes any common leading indentation from all non- empty lines.
-Tab indentation is converted to 4 spaces.
+The `""_doc` literal removes a leading blank line if present, strips all trailing whitespace, converts tab indentation to 4 spaces, and strips leading indentation from all text lines, using the indentation of the trailing line to indicate where the left margin is intended to be

 Example: